Chicago Justice: Casting

 Philip Winchester was the first to be cast on February 19, 2016, as Peter Stone, the prosecutor who put Voight in prison years ago.
 His father is Benjamin Stone, an assistant district attorney on the first four seasons of Law & Order.
 Nazneen Contractor joined the series on March 11, 2016, and Joelle Carter on March 14, 2016.
 Rocky alum Carl Weathers joined the cast on March 19 as Cook County State's Attorney Mark Jefferies, while Ryan-James Hatanaka was added to the cast on March 24.
 Lorraine Toussaint reprised her role in the pilot as defense attorney Shambala Green, who appeared in seven episodes of Law & Order.
 Contractor exited the show on July 7, 2016, to join the cast of the CBS police procedural drama Ransom.
 On August 25, 2016, Monica Barbaro was added to the cast.
 On September 28, it was reported that Jon Seda's character Antonio Dawson would move from P.D. to Justice, where Antonio would become an investigator for the State's Attorney's office.
 With this move, Hatanaka departed the series.
 Richard Brooks reprised his Law & Order role of Paul Robinette in the episode "Uncertainty Principle".
 Tovah Feldshuh appeared on the premiere episode as her Law & Order character Danielle Melnick who has become a judge.

 Reception

 Critical response

 The review aggregation website Rotten Tomatoes reported a 70% approval rating, with an average rating of 5.21 out of 10 based on 10 reviews.
 The website's critical consensus reads: "Chicago Justice's first season won't sway procedural nonbelievers, but for fans of the franchise, it marks another solid entry that should satisfy faithful viewers and newcomers alike."
-On Metacritic, which uses a weighted average, the show scored 57 out of 100, based on 9 critics, indicating generally "mixed or average reviews".
+On Metacritic, which uses a weighted average, the show scored 57 out of 100, based on 9 critics, indicating "mixed or average reviews".